-Classical Cepheids are variable stars with large amplitude variations in visual magnitude thus caution is mandatory when defining the photometric parameters setting the limiting magnitude.
+Classical Cepheids are variable stars with large amplitude variations in visual magnitude.
+As a result, caution is necessary when defining the photometric parameters setting the limiting magnitude.
 The Berdnikov catalogue provides both the visual magnitude at maximum ($V_{max}$) and minimum brightness ($V_{min}$).
 ACVS provides the visual magnitude at maximum brightness ($V_{max}$) and the amplitude ($\delta V$).
-To accurately determine the mean magnitude of a Cepheid, one should use template lightcurves.
+To accurately determine the mean magnitude of a Cepheid, template lightcurves should be used.
 But, as we are conservative when selecting the limiting magnitude for the completeness of the catalogues, we can approximate $V_{mean}$ by $(V_{max}+V_{min})/2$ for Berdnikov data and by ${V_{max}+\delta V/2}$ for ACVS.
 With this definition in mind, several considerations arise when comparing simulated and observed data.

-As our BGM simulations do not include brightness variability information (see section 2.1 and 2.2.), it is appropriate to consider the magnitude from the evolutionary tracks as the one associated to the mean intrinsic brightness of the star.
-The light curve of the Cepheids can be assumed to be symmetric at first approximation; then the probability to find a Cepheid in any point of its period between $V_{max}$ and $V_{min}$ is uniform.
+Since our BGM simulations do not include brightness variability information (see Section 2.1 and 2.2.), it is appropriate to consider the magnitude from the evolutionary tracks as the one associated to the mean intrinsic brightness of the star.
+The light curve of the Cepheids can be assumed as being symmetric at first approximation; then the probability of finding a Cepheid in any point of its period between $V_{max}$ and $V_{min}$ is uniform.

-Due to Cepheid variability one might wonder whether a bias in the star counts similar to Malmquist bias could be introduced when cutting the sample in $V_{mean}$ apparent magnitude.
-To quantify this effect we have taken the full Berdnikov data, and assigned a random phase to each star in the catalogue.
+Owing to Cepheid variability, one might wonder whether a bias in the star counts similar to Malmquist bias could be introduced when cutting the sample in $V_{mean}$ apparent magnitude.
+To quantify this effect, we have taken the full Berdnikov data, and assigned a random phase to each star in the catalogue.
 This process was done by assigning a V magnitude to each star in the range $[V_{min}$,$V_{max}]$ with a uniform probability.
-This process was repeated to generate ten thousand realisations of the catalogue and a cut to $V=9$ was applied in each realisation.
-These ten thousand realisations gave us a mean number of counts of $141 \pm 2$ Cepheids up to $V=9$.
+This process was repeated to generate 10 000 realisations of the catalogue and a cut to $V=9$ was applied in each realisation.
+These 10 000 realisations gave us a mean number of counts of $141 \pm 2$ Cepheids up to $V=9$.
 Then we verified that the same number of Cepheids (141 stars) was obtained when a cut at $V_{mean}$ = 9 was applied.
 From this test, we prove that the comparison of observed and simulated data can be done using $V_{mean}$ as the limiting magnitude.